What You Should Know About Mung Beans for Hair GrowthWhat You Should Know About Mung Beans for Hair Growth

 If you haven't quite got the culinary skills needed to make ice cream, you could take a simpler route.
 Add mung bean sprouts to salads and other quick, tasty dishes to plump up your nutritional intake.
 If your mung beans are tough, let them simmer in boiling water for about 40 minutes — just don't let them get too squishy.
 Toss the whole mung beans in with some red onion, plum tomatoes, avocado and any of your favorite salad ingredients.
 Dress the salad with a mixture of 1 tbsp lemon juice, 3 tbsp of olive oil, and approximately 3 tbsp of apple cider vinegar to give your summer salad a zesty kick.

-VEGAMOUR Hair Serums: A Natural Alternative
+VEGAMOUR Hair Serums: A Natural Option

 More From VEGAMOUR